 Google Inc. of California has a huge public responsibility in relation to websites and blogs.
 Unfortunately, Google gives priority to backlinks, not quality of content.
 On Google Search, inferior (and also defamatory) blogs can get preferential treatment over diligent websites conveying far more relevant information.
 The visible discrepancies in this situation are pronounced.
 The length of Search list entries is no longer specified, unlike the situation existing a decade ago.
 This blanking of detail assists web junk.

 In July 2008, the Google project of photographing British houses, on a national basis, gained adverse publicity.
 This project evoked media complaints that Google are thereby making available details which can be used against hapless citizens by thieves and terrorists.
 The giant American computer company was accused of mounting an incursion upon British public safety.
 A national feeling developed that Google is exploiting British citizens, a factor matched by American complaints about similar activities in the home country of Google.
 The contested project is known as Google Earth, a software enterprise released to the public in 2006.
 Known as the “globe program,” the software here included Earth Pro, selling for 400 dollars per year.
 The use of Google automobile cameras in British streets spotlighted the “invasion of privacy” and related issues.
-See Google Earth Controversy (accessed 04/04/2013).
+See also Google Earth Controversy (accessed 04/04/2013).

 The subject of blogs is awkward.
 Blogs have a reputation for being too short, too convenient, badly written, misleading, and laden with personal biases.
 Yet there are a number of superior blogs in evidence, and some academics are known to employ blogs as part of their output.
 What seems to be lacking is a quality standard.

 At first I was very resistant to commencing a blog, despite some encouragement to do so.
 Eventually I relented at the end of 2009, over two years after my first website appeared.
 I have since maintained Commentaries.
-I reasoned that, since a number of academics used blogs, it was not a bad thing to do, providing that the rules are observed.
+I reasoned that, because a number of academics used blogs, it was not a bad thing to do, providing that the rules are observed.
 The competent assessors of blog materials insist upon certain rules of deportment, which are:

 Coarse speech, found in so many blogs, should be avoided.
 The real name of the writer should be in evidence; a pseudonym amounts to preferred exemption from any personal responsibility for content.
 Any entry should be thoroughly checked before placing online, and sources should be supplied for information given.
 The matter of making links is more flexible.
 A blog without either links or sources is frequently regarded as a personal feature of little or no relevance, unless there is sound reason to believe otherwise.